jappeace/gaia/readme.md

    + Make sure git fame says pracitcally 0 lines are from manuel
    + Copy to a new repository so that we don't commit infringement on history

-* License
+# License
-The reference project is MIT, because I modified [[https://github.com/jrudolph/akka-http-scala-js-websocket-chat][this project]].
+The reference project is MIT, because I modified [this project](https://github.com/jrudolph/akka-http-scala-js-websocket-chat).
 The chatbot is licensed under LGPLv2, this allows it to be used as a dynamic library while still urging people to contribute back.